 We can hold him accountable for his Tweeting though:. /twitter.com/

 This post is not really about weddings or Veteran’s Day.
 It is about addiction and endocrinology and the need in my opinion to not blame patients or parents for underlying health problems in themselves or their children, more on that is included later in this post, and to not ever suggest to a sober addict that the addict’s definition of sobriety or description of it is wrong.
 Words mean different things for different people.
 Writing a book with a theme is nice but blaming addicts for not fitting neatly into the jargon of the theme in wrong in my opinion.
-The author includes in his blame game a popular television show and host for our national alcohol problem – or at least condoning drinking during the morning hours, with the move of the evening happy hour to late morning, reference included so difficult to charge slander. (pp 188-189, book) However he blames LSD use and the 60s flower power generation on a rock and roll musician without including a reference which would be difficult because the story he writes about is inaccurate – a slander lawsuit could possibly be filed for that (chapter 8, book).
+The author includes in his blame game the use of LSD and the 60s flower power generation on a rock and roll musician without including a reference which would be difficult because the story he writes about is inaccurate – a slander lawsuit could possibly be filed for that (chapter 8, book).